Dyrrhachium (theme): Establishement

+11th to 12th century

 From the mid-11th century on, its governor held the title of doux or katepano.
 In 1040–1041, the troops of the theme, under their leader Tihomir, rebelled and joined the revolt of Peter Delyan.

 During the late 11th and the 12th centuries, the city of Dyrrhachium and its province were of great importance to the Byzantine Empire.
-The city was the "key of Albania" and the main point of entry for trade but also for invaders from Italy, and was ideally placed to control the actions of the Slavic rulers of the western Balkans.
+The city was the main point of entry for trade but also for invaders from Italy, and was ideally placed to control the actions of the Slavic rulers of the western Balkans.
 Thus the doux of Dyrrhachium became the senior-most Byzantine authority throughout the western Balkan provinces.
 Two successive governors, Nikephoros Bryennios the Elder and Nikephoros Basilakes, used this post as a launchpad for their imperial ambitions in the late 1070s.
 The region also played a crucial role in the Byzantine–Norman Wars, being occupied by the Normans in 1081–1084.
 After its recovery, Emperor Alexios I Komnenos entrusted the command of the theme to some of his closest relatives.

-Nevertheless, the city magnates (archontes) retained considerable influence and autonomy of action throughout, and it was they who in 1205, after the sack of Constantinople by the Fourth Crusade, surrendered the city to the Venetians.
+Around 1190, the Principality of Arbanon, centered in Krujë, was ruled by Progon, followed by his sons, Gjin and Dhimitër.
+Although it was virtually self-governing, the principality also remained dependent on the Byzantine Empire, as indicated by Progon’s title of archon.

+Due to its predominantly Albanian ethnic character, the theme was referred to in the Partitio Romaniae as provintia Dirrachii et Arbani, highlighting two main centers of Albanian settlement within the empire: Arbanon-Raban and Devol.
+Other areas within or in close proximity of the theme, such as the coastal regions of Epirus, were also largely inhabited by Albanians.
+In addition, Albanians were the principal inhabitants of the mountainous regions above the eastern shore of Lake Shkodër, while the central regions of what is now modern Albania around the Devol river, were also predominantly inhabited by Albanians.
+Likewise, the region of ancient Dardania (modern Kosovo), accessible via the Drin river system, had strong Albanian presence during this period.

+According to the same Partitio Romaniae, the regions of Vagenetia and Glavinitsa, designated as chartoularaton, were also part of the province of Dyrrhachium.